Lemon Law in FloridaGet detailed Vehicle History Report in 3 Easy Steps

 - The defect or condition must "substantially impair the use, value, or safety" of the vehicle.

-- The car must have been taken in to the authorized service agent for service three separate times for the same substantial defect; or the vehicle must be out of service for at least 15 cumulative calendar days due to the substantial defect.
+- The car must have been taken in to the authorized service agent for service 3 times for the same substantial defect; or the vehicle must be out of service for at least 15 days (cumulative, not consecutive) due to the substantial defect.

 If the preceding conditions apply, mail a Motor Vehicle Defect Notification (MVDN) form to the manufacturer (not dealer) of your vehicle.
 The form must be sent by registered or express mail, with return receipt requested.
 This gives the manufacturer one final opportunity to attempt a repair or at least inspect the vehicle.